NoahSKipp/Music-Monkey/README.md

    - If you want to use more/fewer than two Lavalink nodes, add them to the `.env` file accordingly.

    - If you're adding/removing nodes, modify the node pool in `main.py` accordingly.

+   - Some functionalities require your discord ID to work.
+You may update them in the `main.py`file.

 5. **Run the Bot:**